 Citable filing context

-HST's research view summarizes recent SEC filing context, starting with business from Feb 25, 2026.
+HST's research view summarizes recent SEC filing context, starting with earnings from Aug 5, 2026.

 | Filed | Item | Context |